📋 Loan Details

 What Is the Crossover Point?

 The crossover point is when more of your monthly payment goes to principal than to interest.
 For a 30-year mortgage at 6.82%, this happens around year 18–19.
-This is when you start building equity faster.
 Extra payments move the crossover earlier.

 How to Read Your Amortization Schedule